 Granted, like so many other things in life, laughter can be more fun when played as a team sport.

-Who do you spend time with that you really enjoy?
-Who do you support and who supports you?
+Who do you spend time with that you enjoy?
+Whom do you support, and who supports you?
 Who can you laugh with at the best of times, at the worst of times, and at everything in between?

-Those who are closest to you can help you see the humor in life, and you can help them see it, too.
-It’s a lot of fun having people to share laughter with.
+Those closest to you can help you see the humor in life, and you can help them see it, too.
+It’s great fun having people to share laughter with.
 Those are some of the greatest connections of all.

 “If you can laugh at anything, then you’re bulletproof.” – Ricky Gervais

 Find your inner strength by laughing at life.
 This is part of what being connected with your heart looks like.
 You can find humor in just about anything with enough practice and awareness.

-It also helps to learn from those who have made careers out of finding the humor in life.
+It also helps to learn from those who have made careers by finding humor in life.

-I have found a lot of wisdom and release by watching comedy, including TV shows, movies, and stand up comedy specials.
+I have found much wisdom and release by watching comedy, including TV shows, movies, and stand-up comedy specials.
 My favorite comedians are the ones that have a thought-provoking, insightful, positive, and funny perspective on the issues that we face.

-In case you choose to stear clear of what might be considered dirty humor, one source for clean comedy that I can recommend is Dry Bar Comedy.
-Personally, I enjoy both kinds.
+If you choose to avoid dirty humor, one source for clean comedy I can recommend is Dry Bar Comedy.
+I enjoy both kinds of humor.

-For so much of my life, I’ve struggled with seeing the humor in things.
-I’ve had a tendency to take myself so seriously and to take life so seriously, too.
-I’m glad and I’m grateful that I’ve gotten laughing more.
-That has been a natural result of applying the next How…
+I’ve often struggled with seeing the humor in things, tending to take myself and life so seriously.
+I’m grateful that I’ve gotten laughing more.

 How to Find Your Inner Strength: Listen for the Lessons

-School didn’t end when we were children or teenagers or young adults.
+School didn’t end when we were children, teenagers, or young adults.
 Class is in session every day of our lives, whether we like it or not.
-Those who keep on learning, adapting, and growing are the examples and the way showers for the rest of humanity.
+Those who keep learning, adapting, and growing are the examples and the way-showers for the rest of humanity.
 If this sounds like you, then you might be one of them.

-You could say that everything in life is a lesson.
-That includes your thoughts, words, and actions, and of course, it also includes everyone else’s thoughts, words, and actions.
-A question you can ask yourself throughout life is “What lesson is this (situation / thought / result / etc.) teaching me?”
-This is when you listen carefully and see what answer shows up.
+Everything is a lesson, including yours and everyone else’s thoughts, words, and actions.
+A question you can ask yourself throughout life is, “What lesson is this (situation/thought/result /etc.) teaching me?”
+Then listen carefully, and see what answer shows up.

 “The quality of your life is determined by the quality of the questions you ask.” – Tony Robbins

-One lesson in life is to identify with others.
-This is covered in teachings such as “Love your neighbor as yourself” and “Treat others the way that you want to be treated.”
+One lesson is to identify with others.
+This is covered in teachings such as “Love your neighbor as yourself” and “Treat others how you want to be treated.”

-Easier said than done, obviously.
+Easier said than done.
 Yet, right there is the sum and substance of life.
-Remember, all we have in life are relationships.
-Your relationship to yourself, to other human beings, to the plant kingdom, to the animal kingdom, to the planet, and so on.
-This covers all areas of life.
-And this is a vast topic all on its own.
+All we have in life are relationships: your relationship to yourself, other human beings, the plant kingdom, the animal kingdom, the planet, and so on.

-Think of how you’ve effected others.
-Hold up a mirror to yourself and reflect on what you’ve said and done.
+Think of how you’ve affected others.
+Hold a mirror to yourself, and reflect on what you’ve said and done.

 Imagine a double pan balance scale.
 This is where there are two scales, one on each side.
-If they are balanced, then both scales will be at the same height.
-If one scale has a heavier weight than the other, then they will be unbalanced and one scale will be higher than the other.
-The scale with the heavier weight will be lower than the scale that has less weight on it.
+If balanced, both scales will be at the same height.
+If one scale has a heavier weight, then they will be unbalanced, and one scale will be higher than the other.
+The scale with the heavier weight will be lower than the one with less weight.

 Start with seeing both scales as being empty.

 Now, think of the times that you’ve caused someone pleasure.
-This can include any kind of pleasure.
 You did something nice for them.
-You made them laugh.
-You made them smile.
+You made them laugh or smile.
 You treated them well, and they appreciated it.
 They recognized your good intentions, and things worked out.
 When they think of you, happy thoughts come to mind.

-These people can include your family, your friends, any romantic partner(s) you’ve had, your co-workers, your employers, your employees, your clients, your acquaintances, and anyone else that you’ve come across during your journey through life.
+These people can include your family, friends, romantic partner(s), co-workers, employers, employees, clients, acquaintances, and anyone else you’ve encountered during your life.

-Think of the pleasure that you’ve caused others as having a certain weight to it and place that weight on the scale that is on the right side.
+Think of the pleasure that you’ve caused others as having a certain weight, and place that weight on the scale that is on the right side.

 Would you like to know a secret?

-Everything that you’ve ever done to others you’ve done to yourself.
+Everything you’ve ever done to others, you’ve done to yourself.
 Whenever you caused someone pleasure, you caused yourself pleasure, too.
 This is part of what it means to identify with others.

 So far, you’ve placed weight on the scale that is on the right side.
 Since there is no weight yet on the other scale, things are unbalanced.
 It’s one-sided in favor of pleasure.
-There is more to life than pleasure though, and that’s something you’ve been familiar with ever since you were born.
+There is more to life than pleasure, which you’ve been familiar with since birth.

 I’m sure you see where this is going.

 Now, think of the times that you’ve caused someone pain.
-This can include any kind of pain.
 You did something mean to them.
-You made them cry.
-You made them frown.
+You made them cry or frown.
 You treated them poorly, and they didn’t enjoy that.
 They recognized your hurtful intentions, and things didn’t work out.
 When they think of you, sad, fearful, and angry thoughts come to mind.

-Again, these people can include your family, your friends, any romantic partner(s) you’ve had, your co-workers, your employers, your employees, your clients, your acquaintances, and anyone else that you’ve come across during your journey through life.
+Again, these people can include your family, friends, romantic partner(s), co-workers, employers, employees, clients, acquaintances, and anyone else you’ve encountered during your life.

-Think of the pain that you’ve caused others as having a certain weight to it and place that weight on the scale that is on the left side.
+Think of the pain you’ve caused others as having a certain weight, and place that weight on the scale on the left side.

 The same secret applies here, too.

-Everything that you’ve ever done to others you’ve done to yourself.
+Everything you’ve ever done to others, you’ve done to yourself.
 Whenever you caused someone pain, you caused yourself pain, too.
 This is also part of what it means to identify with others.

 Now look at the scales.
 Which one has a heavier weight on it?
-The scale on the left side, which represents the pain you’ve caused others, or the scale on the right side, which represents the pleasure you’ve caused others?
+The scale on the left side representing the pain you’ve caused others, or the scale on the right side representing the pleasure you’ve caused others?

-If you’re like me, then you consider the scale with the pain as being heavier than the scale with the pleasure.
-I’ve seen the pain that I’ve caused others and I’ve seen the pleasure that I’ve caused others.
-It’s gone both ways.
-However, I can’t help but think that I’ve caused more pain than pleasure so far in my life.
-Of course, I don’t want things to stay that way.
-I dedicate the rest of my life to making whoever’s lives I can be better because I’ve been here.
+If you’re like me, you consider the scale with the pain as heavier than the scale with the pleasure.
+I consider that I’ve caused more pain than pleasure so far in my life.
+I don’t want things to stay that way.
+I dedicate the rest of my life to making whoever’s lives I can better because I’ve been here.

-This thought experiment with the scales is designed to get you thinking about everyone and everything in life being connected on more levels than you can imagine.
+This thought experiment with the scales is designed to get you thinking about everyone and everything being connected on more levels than you can imagine.
 You are them.
 They are you.
 The greatest acts of love and compassion come from this place of shared identity.

 Everyone affects everyone else.
 Unless you learn the lesson of identifying with others, you’re more likely to cause pain than pleasure.
-It is from this awareness that you are then able to learn and apply other lessons in life such as being greater than you think, more powerful than you know, and stronger than you realize.
+From this awareness, you can learn and apply other lessons.

 I didn’t say any of these lessons are easy.
-Although some of them might be, there is an important distinction to make here.
-Whether the lessons are easy or difficult, avoiding them is costlier than embracing them and applying them.
+Although some might be, there is an important distinction to make here.
+Whether the lessons are easy or difficult, avoiding them is costlier than embracing and applying them.
 Always.

 How to Find Your Inner Strength: Keep Going

 Review your progress so far.
 Give yourself whatever credit you deserve.
-If you see clearly that in some ways you’re already further along than you thought, that can be a very inspiring thing.
+If you see clearly that you’re already further along than you thought in some ways, that can be very inspiring.

 You’ve started small.
 You’ve developed a simple plan to establish some healthy habits.
 And you’ve started adding in some manageable, sustainable changes each week.
-You’re tracking your progress and you’re already seeing some encouraging results.
-You’re putting more of an effort into improving your life than most people ever do.
+You’re tracking your progress and already seeing some encouraging results.
+You’re putting more effort into improving your life than most people ever do.

 And that’s okay.
-You’re a leader.
-You’re making yourself into someone worth following.
-The path can be lonely at times, and you’re strong enough to handle that.
-The giant within you is starting to show up on the outside, too.
+You’re a leader, making yourself into someone worth following.
+The path can sometimes be lonely, and you’re strong enough to handle that.
+The giant within you is starting to show up on the outside.
 As you shine brightly, you encourage others to shine brightly, too.

 You’re laughing at life.
 You’re sharing happiness with those you love and with everyone you can.
-You have useful insights that are funny and inspiring.
-You’re surprising yourself with your natural humor, and you’re expressing more of the divine spark that you’ve held inside all along.
+You have valuable insights that are funny and inspiring.
+You’re surprising yourself with your natural humor and expressing more of the divine spark you’ve held inside all along.

 You’re listening for the lessons that life has to teach you, and you’re identifying with others.
-You’ve learned that your communication skills have greatly improved.
-Of course, they have.
+Your communication skills have greatly improved.
 When there is listening, communication is present.
 And you are listening.

-Yes, things may not always go smoothly for you as you go through life.
+Things may not always go smoothly for you.
 That’s natural.
-It’s what you do with the road bumps that matter more than the road bumps themselves.
+What you do with the road bumps matters more than the road bumps themselves.

 “The best-laid plans … often go awry.
 No matter how carefully a project is planned, something may still go wrong with it.” – Robert Burns